Community greens: Green alleys

 Something similar has taken place in various cities in North America, involving the greening of back lanes or alleys.
 This includes Chicago, Seattle, Los Angeles, Washington, D.C., and Montréal, Canada, who have started to reclaim their alleys from garbage and crime by greening the service lanes, or back ways, that run behind some houses.

 Chicago, Illinois has about 1900 mi of alleyways.
 In 2007, the Chicago Department of Transportation started converting conventional alleys which were paved with asphalt into so called Green Alleys.
 This program, called the Green Alley Program, is supposed to enable easier water runoff, as the alleyways in Chicago are not connected to the sewer system.
 With this program, the water will be able to seep through semi-permeable concrete or asphalt in which a colony of fungi and bacteria will establish itself.
 The bacteria will help breakup oils before the water is absorbed into the ground.
 The lighter color of the pavement will also reflect more light, making the area next to the alley cooler.
 The greening of such alleys or laneways can also involve the planting of native plants to further absorb rain water and moderate temperature.

+In Montreal, Quebec, the first ruelle verte was completed in 1997 in the Plateau Mont-Royal borough.
+Since then, the project has expanded to at least 455 green alleyways across 15 boroughs of the city.
+The number of green alleyways expanded rapidly over the course of the COVID-19 pandemic, where they were praised by advocates for their role in reinforcing a sense of community and reducing the urban heat island effect.